HeardLibrary/linked-data/vanderbot/convert-config.md

 The script REQUIRES that you have Python 3 installed on your computer.
 It is run at the command line by entering

 ```
-python convert_json_to_metadata_schema.py
+python convert_config_to_metadata_schema.py
 ```

 (or `python3` if your installation requires it).

 The output CSV files will have file names similar to those specified within the configuration file.
 The only difference is that the file names will have an `h` prepended to avoid accidentally overwriting any existing files that might have the same name.
 Those files have only the column headers with no item data.
 So they need additional processing (in addition to the removal of the `h` prefix) before they can be used.

-The output CSV files and metadata description file will be written to the directory specified by the `data_path` key in the configuration files.
+The output CSV files and metadata description file will be written to the directory specified by the `data_path` name in the configuration files.

 ### Command line options